-As per the pdf Tax Penalty Bylaw (1.45 MB) , a 4.5% penalty is applied on the first day of each month, January, April, July & October against all tax arrears until paid in full.
-Penalties to current taxes not paid by the due date will be applied on each of the following days: 5% on 2nd business day of July; 6% on 1st business day of August; 7% on 1st business day of September.
+As per the pdf Tax Penalty Bylaw (802 KB) , a 5% penalty is calculated on the first day of each month, January, May, and September against all tax arrears until paid in full.
+Penalties to current taxes not paid by the due date will be calculated on each of the following days: 5% on the second business day of July; 5% on the first business day of September; 5% on the first business day of October.

 Where Do My Taxes Go?